MTVirux/ffxivmt/README.md

 - Make script be copied to root dir instead of moved so git can stop panicking
 - Learn how to use Grafana now that it's working
 - Fix Item Product Profit Calculator (results are giving out false items)
+- Clean logger calls as $custom_file was deprecated
+- Verify ITEM_SCORE logs as always present "# of keus: 1"

 # BY THE 12 PLEASE REMEMBER TO MOVE THESE TO ISSUES